Tuplanolla/adom-tas/README.md

 Schedule
 --------

-This project is in active development and expected to be finished by 2012-07-01.
+This project is in active development and was expected to be finished by 2012-07-01.
+However only the first working binaries were built.

 Motivation
 ----------